stivale/stivale/STIVALE.md

 The A20 gate is opened.

-PIC/APIC IRQs are all masked.
+Legacy PIC and IO APIC IRQs are all masked.

 If booted by EFI/UEFI, boot services are exited.